Dataenthusiast23/LITA-_CAPSTONE-_PROJECT_2/README.md

 1. Data Cleaning:

-   - Checked for spelling Errors, Duplicate Values and Blank cells: Ensured data quality by correcting any mis-spelt words, removed duplicate entries, and addressing missing values
+   - Checked for spelling Errors, Duplicate Values and Blank cells: Ensured data quality by removing duplicate entries.

 2. Data Transformation:

-     -Data Types and Formatting:Ensured that all data fields were assigned the correct data types.
+     -Data Types:Ensured that all data fields were assigned the correct data types.

     - Created new column:
       Revenue: Added new column to sum up the multiplying the quantity column by the unit price column.